about snoring & sleep apnea

 At Desert Smiles Cosmetic & Restorative Dentistry we are passionate about helping patients with snoring and sleep apnea.
 These conditions can negatively affect your life in many ways, as well as lead to serious health issues if left untreated.
-Dr. Wilcox personally understands the seriousness of sleep apnea, as he was diagnosed with the condition and has worn an oral appliance since 2007, which has dramatically helped his overall health.
-Dr. Wilcox is also a member of the American Academy of Dental Sleep Medicine and the Dental Organization for Sleep Apnea.
+Dr. Nathan Tenney understands the seriousness of sleep apnea and is committed to helping his patients find relief.

 Snoring is the sound made by vibrations of the soft palate and other tissue in the upper airway (mouth, nose, and throat).
 When these airways are narrowed during sleep, air is pushed through a smaller passage, and any partial blockages can then result in snoring.

 In most cases, the body continues to get adequate amounts of oxygen with little or no harm.
 However, snoring can also be an early sign of sleep apnea.
 Most sleep apnea sufferers snore between bouts of apnea, or oxygen interruption.

 Obstructive Sleep Apnea (OSA) is a potentially life-threatening condition that is more common than generally recognized, as over 20 million Americans suffer from OSA.
 Sleep apnea occurs when breathing stops for 10 seconds or more while you sleep.
 In a given night, those who suffer from OSA events may stop breathing 30 to 50 times, and in some extreme cases, as many as 60 to 100 times per hour.
 These events can leave individuals exhausted each morning, as they've been fighting for oxygen all night.